Finnstream/jumala.info/README.md

-My first ty at building a website myself.
+My first try at building a website myself.
 When traslated from Finnish to English the name of the site is god.info :D